Rehab19/my-python-workshop/hands-on-flask-01-hello-world-app-on-ec2-linux2/flask-04-creating-rest-api-on-ec2-linux2/README.md

 | `DELETE`  |	Delete a resource              	    | http://api.example.com/todos/123 (delete the todo with id=123) |

-## Part 2 - Creating REST API Implementation with Flask framework using `sqlite` database on GitHub Repo
+## Part 2 - Creating REST API Implementation with Flask framework using `sqlite` database on GitHub Repo:

 - Create a `To Do` application as web service with base URL of `http://[public-dns-name-of-ec2]/` and expose the resources listed above within.